bugzmanov/nes_ebook/src/chapter_3_1.md

 Ok.
 Looks more manageable now.
 And hopefully, all tests are still passing.

 I cannot emphasize enough the importance of writing tests for all ops codes we are implementing.
-The operations themselves are almost trivial, but tiny accidental mistakes will unpredictably ripple a game logic.
+The operations themselves are almost trivial, but tiny accidental mistakes can unpredictably ripple a game logic.

 <div style="text-align:center"><img src="./images/ch3.1/image_4_pacman_bug.gif" width="30%"/></div>

 Implementing that last opcode from the program should not be a problem, and I'll leave this exercise to you.

-At the end the following test should be passing:
+At the end, these tests should be passing:

 ```rust
    #[test]